jfromaniello/xenv/README.md

 In this case is possible that the configuration sourced from the JSON file is already parsed while settings coming from environment variables have some type of encoding.

-Imagine you have a `BLACKLIST` variable like the one shown before (`type: 'arrayOfStrings'`).
+Imagine you have a `BLOCKED` variable like the one shown before (`type: 'arrayOfStrings'`).
 If xenv receives an string it will do `value.split(',')` but if the variable is an array then it will not try to parse it.

 ## License